 Access to health care

-- Levels of any type of unmet need for primary health care are similar to 2012/13.
+- Rates of unmet need for primary health care are similar to 2011/12.

 - Unmet need for primary health care is more common among Māori and Pacific adults and children, and in those living in the most deprived areas.